HudsonNock/Air-Hockey-Sim/README.md

 First Half of Project: [Final Report](docs/2509-AIAirHockey-FinalReport.pdf) Second Half of the Project: [Final Report](docs/2550__AI_Air_Hockey_Final_Report.pdf)

 Below we give short outlines for each system, many of the technical details are outlined in the final report.
+Note that this repo contains all of my personal code across the 4 branches, see https://github.com/AIAirHockey for mallet system ID code and puck motion differential equation fitting code.

 ## Table of Contents